 Speaker(s): Andrew Munro, Senior Manager, External Affairs and Communications, Grant County PUD

 With a wide variety of crises that utilities can possibly face any time, it is important to be prepared to effectively respond?
 During this session, Grant County PUD will share their case study of how they responded to a large crack that appeared in a large hydroelectric dam.
-We will discuss crisis communications strategies, plan, and tactics for responding to events in the current digital area.
+We will discuss crisis communications strategies, plans, and tactics for responding to events in the current digital area.
 Attendees are encouraged to participate in the roundtable discussion by sharing either an unexpected or unusual crisis moment and being prepared for the unexpected.

 12:00 PM - 1:00 PM